- Explore Marrakesh’s historic souks, palaces, and plazas

-- Sip mint tea with locals and hike amid Berber villages in the Imlil Valley
+- Sip mint tea with locals and hike to Berber villages in the Imlil Valley

-- Ride a camel amid the dunes and sleep under the stars in Erg Chigaga
+- Ride a camel through the Sahara Desert and camp under the stars

-- Taste traditional Moroccan food at a private cooking class in Essaouira
+- Taste traditional Moroccan food with a cooking class in Essaouira

 |Day 3||Mountain Hike in Imlil & Lunch with a Local Family||Imlil|